Student Consumer Information

 Campus Security Policies & Crime Statistics

 Columbia College is committed to assisting all members of the Columbia College community in providing for their own safety and security.
 Columbia College Campus Safety provides 24/7 security services using a combination of foot and vehicle patrols.
 Safety officers are continuously visible on campus as a deterrent to crime.
-For more information on Title IX nondiscrimination and harassment, prevention and safety tips, reporting crimes, crime statistics, critical incident response guidelines and the annual security report, please visit the Campus Safety page or the links below:
+For more information on Title IX nondiscrimination and harassment, prevention and safety tips, reporting crimes, crime statistics, critical incident response guidelines and the annual security report, please visit the Campus Safety page or click on the links below:

 Grossnickle Career Services Center

 The Grossnickle Career Services Center provides vital career and graduate assistance to students.
 The Career Services Center provides assistance to students on job fairs, mock interviews, resume development, internship programs and more.
 For information on career services, please visit Columbia College's Grossnickle Career Services Center page.

 On November 5, 2000, Congress passed the College Scholarship Fraud Prevention Act to enhance protection against fraud in student financial assistance by establishing stricter sentencing guidelines for criminal financial aid fraud.
 If a student believes they are a victim of scholarship fraud, wishes to file a complaint, or wants more information, they should call (877) FTC-HELP or go online at: www.ftc.gov/scholarshipscams.

 Columbia College celebrates Constitution Day each year.
 This day commemorates the formation and signing of the U.S. Constitution on September 17, 1787, “recognizing all who, are born in the U.S. or by naturalization, have become citizens."
 Educational institutions receiving federal funds are required by law to hold an educational program on the U.S. Constitution for Constitution Day.

 Copyright Infringement and Peer-to-Peer File Sharing Policies and Sanctions